 The 4.6 hectare Right Bank vineyard of Chateau La Rousselle is planted to 65% Merlot and 35% Cabernet Franc.
 The Cabernet Sauvignon vines have been removed.
 The terroir is clay and limestone soils.
 The vines are old.
 On average, the vines are close to 35 years of age, with some parcels having older vines.

 To produce the wine of Chateau La Rousselle, after whole berry vinification, the wine is aged in 50%, new, French oak barrels.
 Malolactic fermentation takes place in barrel.
 The team of Stephane Derenoncourt acts as the consultant for the wine making as well as the vineyard management at Chateau La Rousselle.
 On average, the production is close to 1,500 cases of wine per vintage.

-Serving and Decanting Chateau La Rousselle with Wine, Food, Pairing Tips
+Serving Chateau La Rousselle with Wine, Food, Pairing Tips